adrianotengowusu/account_sample_population/README.md

 # account_sample_population
-This script enables you reference an XML product feed and create dummy data based on the products in the feed.
+This script enables you to reference an XML product feed and create dummy data based on the products in the feed.

 Pre-requisites: